Harvey Weinstein Found Guilty of Rape in New York City Trial

 "Weinstein may be able to avoid testifying in the criminal trial, but he will not be afforded that right in his civil trials," attorney Douglas H. Wigdor, who represents several of the alleged victims, said in a statement.
 "I relish the day when I get to cross-examine him and ask him to answer for the wrongs he has committed against so many women."

 Weinstein's legal battle began in May 2018 when he was arrested and charged in New York City and, days later, indicted by a grand jury.
-According to the District Attorney's office, the case was based on an alleged rape that took place in 2013.
-In NYC, he has been charged with five counts: two of rape, one of forcible oral sex and two of predatory sexual assault.
-In June 2018, Weinstein pleaded not guilty to the charges.
+In June 2018, Weinstein pleaded not guilty to three of the charges and pleaded not guilty to additional charges the following month.

-With this case now closed, Weinstein will likely return to Los Angeles, where he's also facing four sexual assault charges.
+With this case now closed, Weinstein is facing four sexual assault charges in Los Angeles.
 He is accused of allegedly raping an unidentified woman in her hotel room and allegedly sexually assaulting a different woman in a Beverly Hills hotel suite the following evening.
-Both acts supposedly took place in February 2013.
-Weinstein has yet to formally enter a plea in Los Angeles.
+Both acts allegedly took place in February 2013.

 Stay pop cultured with E!
 News Tuesday - Saturday at 7am in the UK only on E!